Ready to Get Started?

 READ MORE>>

-FEDERAL RESERVE RAISES INTEREST RATES
+WHY DID THE FEDERAL RESERVE RAISES INTEREST RATES?

 The recent decision by the Federal Reserve to raise interest rates for the 10th time in just over a year has significant implications for individuals, homeowners, and borrowers.
 This 0.25 percentage point increase brings the benchmark borrowing rate to a target range of 5%-5.25%, the highest since August 2007.
 Let’s delve deeper into how this rate hike may impact different segments of the population.